ToMakPo/Doodles-with-Friends/README.md

 ## TECHNOLOGIES USED

-For this application we used
+For this application we used Javascript, React, Node, Nodemon, Sockets.io, Sweetalerts, Mongoose, MongoDB, JWT, Axios, Express, BCrypts, Fastest-Validator, and Passport.

 ## CONTRIBUTIONS